jsohlendorff/continuous_time_LTMLE/article.typ

 Two main issues arise from this:
 One is that we have not proposed flexible intensity estimation for both the censoring intensity and the propensity scores.
+The literature on this is fairly limited (especially so in the presence of right-censoring), and are mostly based on neural networks (@liguoriModelingEventsInteractions2023 for an overview).
-There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
+//There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
-@weissForestBasedPointProcess2013 for a forest-based method).
+//@weissForestBasedPointProcess2013 for a forest-based method).
 Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
-In principle, machine learning methods can also be applied to what we have just discussed (Section @alg:ipcwice) but the effective sample size will be small if we do not pool across time.
+//In principle, machine learning methods can also be applied
+//to what we have just discussed (Section @alg:ipcwice)
+//but the effective sample size will be small if we do not pool across time.
-Another issue that if we apply a very flexible model for the censoring distribution, we will, in theory, need to debias the ICE-IPCW estimator with the censoring martingale.
+// Using a very flexible model
+// for the censoring distribution,
+// we will, in theory, need to debias the ICE-IPCW estimator
+// with the censoring martingale.
-However that term is computationally intensive to estimate.
+// However, that term is computationally
+// intensive to estimate.

 We could have also opted to use a TMLE (@laanTargetedMaximumLikelihood2006) instead or a combination of the two of using a one-step estimator.
-For instance, one update could be performed, updating $Qbar(k)$ by solving the an estimation equation corresponding to the empirical mean of the term of the efficient influence function that is not the censoring martingale.
+// For instance, one update could be performed, updating $Qbar(k)$
+// by solving the an estimation equation corresponding to the empirical mean of the term
+// of the efficient influence function that is not the censoring martingale.
-Then, afterwards (if the data is not censored), the semi-TMLE estimates could be debiased with the censoring martingale term by adding the empirical mean of the censoring martingale term to the estimate.
+// Then, afterwards (if the data is not censored), the semi-TMLE estimates could be debiased
+// with the censoring martingale term by adding the empirical mean of the censoring martingale term
+// to the estimate.
-This ensures that the efficient score equation is solved in one iteration only, while still providing stability resulting from not using large inverse probability of treatment weights.
+// This ensures that the efficient score equation
+// is solved in one iteration only, while still providing stability
+// resulting from not using large inverse probability of treatment weights.
-Another
+//
+One
-solution is to use an iterative TMLE procedure, where we update $Qbar(k)$ as described, but undersmooth the estimation of the censoring distribution.
+solution to the problem with estimating the censoring martingale is to use an iterative TMLE procedure for the $Qbar(k)$'s but to undersmooth the estimation of the censoring compensator.
 In this case, we can avoid estimating the censoring martingale term altogether, yielding conservative but valid inference when the censoring distribution is flexibly estimated.